carla-simulator/carla/Docs/core_actors.md

 !!!
 Important
     When spawning attached actors, the transform provided must be relative to the parent actor.

 Once spawned, the world object adds the actors to a list.
-This can be searched or iterated on easily.
+This can be easily searched or iterated on.
 ```py
 actor_list = world.get_actors()
 # Find an actor by id.